Songwriting Tips: How To Write Incredible Songs

 Start with any of these prompts and let your creativity flow.
 See where it takes you.
 Not every idea is going to be a hit song but using these songwriting techniques will give you good practice for becoming a better songwriter over time.

 Songwriting ideas usually come when you’re on the go.
 That’s why it’s super useful to have a music-making app on your phone.
-Soundtrap’s Capture app lets you create music on the go, recording song ideas directly on your phone.
+Soundtrap’s Studio App lets you create music on the go, recording song ideas directly on your phone.

 With Soundtrap's Capture App, you can record song ideas on the go.

 Before you start working on any chords or lyrics, it’s a great idea to name your song.
 This gives you a clear framework to work around and helps you to stay on track.
 You should already have the song idea, so naming it should be the next step before you start crafting the actual building blocks of your song.

 Once you have your song idea and name, it’s time to start creating the actual music.
 This usually starts with chord progressions.
 You can of course start composing chords without having a song idea or song name.
 Many songwriters do.
 But setting out with an idea of what you want to create is usually a great way to go if you’re a beginner in songwriting.